Arithmetic Torelli maps for cubic surfaces and threefolds: Cubic threefolds

-Deligne has conjectured \cite[3.3]{deligneniveau} the existence of such an arithmetic Torelli map for any universal smooth complete intersection of (Hodge) level one.
-(Somewhat more precisely, he proves that the universal intermediate Jacobian attached to the complex fiber descends to $\rat$, and conjectures that it spreads out to $\integ$.)
+Deligne has conjectured \cite[3.3]{deligneniveau} the existence of such an arithmetic Torelli map for any universal smooth complete intersection of Hodge level one.
+In fact, he proves that the universal intermediate Jacobian attached to the complex fiber descends to $\rat$, and conjectures that it spreads out to $\integ$.
 Corollary \ref{corperiodthreefold} proves this conjecture for the universal family of cubic threefolds, at least away from the prime $2$.
 With this fact supplied, work of Deligne now gives a way to calculate the middle cohomology of the tautological cubic threefold:

 \begin{proposition} Let $\calp = \til\varpi^*\calx$ be the relative Prym variety over $\tilstk T$, with structural map $j:\calp \ra \tilstk T$.
 Recall that $h:\calz \ra \tilstk T$ is the tautological smooth cubic threefold. \begin{alphabetize} \item For each rational prime $\ell$, there is an isomorphism of sheaves $R^3h_*\integ_\ell(1) \sriso R^1j_*\integ_\ell$ on $\tilstk T_{\integ[1/2\ell]}$ compatible with the intersection forms; \item the canonical isomorphism $H^3_\derham(\calz/\tilstk T_\cx) \sriso H^1_\derham(\calp/\tilstk T_\cx)$ of vector bundles with connection descends to $H^3_\derham(\calz/\tilstk T_\rat) \sriso H^1_\derham(\calp/\tilstk T_\rat)$; and \item for each odd prime $p$, there is a canonical isomorphism $H^3_\cris(\calz /\tilstk T_{\ff_p}) \sriso H^1_\cris(\calp /\tilstk T_{\ff_p})$ of isocrystals on $\tilstk T_{\ff_p}$. \end{alphabetize} \end{proposition}